alextsfox/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD student at the University of Wyoming working in Professor Brent Ewers' Ecophysiology Lab.
-I'm particularly interested in using first principles of biophysics to study sustainability and make land management decisions.
-Currently, my projects are:
+I'm particularly interested in applying modern technology and informatics tools to study ecosystem fluxes and inform land management decisions.

-* Applying a first principles biophysical model to elucidate how intermediate wheatgrass bread for grain production ([Kernza](https://kernza.org/)) will fair as a perennial replacement for annual wheat in eastern Wyoming
-* Studying how functional differences between ecosystems along a climatic gradient in the Wyoming Snowy Range affect forest carbon, water, and nutrient response to disturbances such as fire and beetle outbreaks.